mplewis/discosay/README.md

   - `match`: A regex string.
 If this regex matches a message, the responder will reply in the channel.
 If this regex has a capture group, it will be used as the reply.
   - `responses`: Optional.
 An `array[str]` of possible responses.
 If provided, the responder selects one of these as the reply.
   - `template`: Optional.
 String.
 If provided, the reply message is injected into this template in place of the string `$MSG`.
+  - `case_sensitive`: Optional.
+Bool.
+Defaults to true.
+If false, the `match` regex will match regardless of case.
+  - `delete_parent`: Optional.
+Bool.
+If true, this responder deletes the parent message after responding.
   - `probability`: Optional.
 Float from 0.0 to 1.0.
 Defaults to 1.0 (100%).
 If provided, this is the probability this responder will send a reply for a message it matches.